steffenjoachim/my-shop/README.md

 ### Building the Project

-To build the project for production:
+To build the frontend project for production:

 ```bash
 ng build